 - Navigation/Position lights

-Just like all aircraft, helicopters have the same light colors mounted on it to ensure pilots of other aircraft can identify the helicopter and see which direction it is flying in relation to them.
+Just like all aircraft, helicopters have the same light colors mounted on them to ensure pilots of other aircraft can identify the helicopter and see which direction it is flying in relation to them.

-For helicopter pilots, having a powerful and moveable search light is a godsend in very poorly lit areas.
+For helicopter pilots, having a powerful and moveable searchlight is a godsend in very poorly lit areas.
 When I used to fly EMS without the use of night-vision goggles, the pilot-controlled searchlight became very useful when searching for the remote community helipads and ensuring they were clear of obstacles when completing the prelanding recce.

-If the helicopter is really geared up for night operations, they can have mulitple search and landing lights fitted, and nowadays pretty much every commercial operator will also equip the helicopter and pilot/s with night-vision goggles.
+If the helicopter is really geared up for night operations, they can have multiple search and landing lights fitted, and nowadays pretty much every commercial operator will also equip the helicopter and pilot/s with night-vision goggles.